bladesav/sEMG-CNNTransformer/docs/README.txt

 Model compression can be run by calling 'run_compression.bash'; see 'compression_main.py' for details about additional arguments that can be added to the file call in bash script.

 Any bash script can be run using the command 'sbatch TODO.bash'.
+Run from projects/sEMG-CNNTransformer.

 ------------------
 - FILE STRUCTURE -